Wartem/abc_trainer/README.md

 ## Code Authorship Declaration

-To the best of my recollection, all or nearly all code in this project was written by me (Wartem) rather than artificial intelligence or automated code generation tools.
+This project primarily consists of code written by me (Wartem).
+However, certain sections may have been generated or refactored with the assistance of AI tools.

 ## Installation